 Nicholas Monto graduated from the University of Connecticut with a B.S. in Psychology in 2014.
 He is currently a second year predoctoral student and is studying the language familiarity effect in talker recognition.
 More specifically, he is interested in the basilar neural mechanisms that may aid in producing this effect.
 Other interests of his include data science and machine learning.

-Ashley Parker is a Ph.D. student and NSF IGERT associate working with Dr. Erika Skoe in the Auditory Brain Research Lab and Dr. Bernard Grela in the Language and Reading Disorders Lab.
+Ashley Parker is a Ph.D. student, NSF IGERT associate, and SLAC fellow working with Dr. Erika Skoe in the Auditory Brain Research Lab.
 Prior to coming to UConn, she received her M.A. in Linguistics at Indiana University.
-Her research interests are concerned with trying to understand the nature and causes of language impairments in children, particularly, using behavioral and electrophysiological measures to assess their auditory processing skills.
+Her research interests include auditory processing and language in children and adults, effects of noise exposure, neuroplasticity within the auditory system, and the use of electrophysiological techniques.